atehe/stores_scraper/README.md

 **Installing Dependencies**

-Dependencies are best installed in a virtual environment.
-They can be installed by running the command below
+Dependencies are best installed in a virtual environment and  installed by running the command below
 ```
-pip install -r requirements.text
+pip install -r requirements.txt
 ```

 ## Usage